NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 Once the user has prepared their files (in TSV or JSON format), they can move on to the next step, uploading their data through the Upload Data Wizard.

 **Note:** Before you can upload clinical, biospecimen or experiment data, the cases must be registered in GDC.
-If the cases are not displayed in your project dashboard, please download the Case template from the [GDC Dictionary](../../Dictionary/viewer.md), complete it with the Cases Submitter IDs and upload the Cases through the Upload Data Wizard.
+If the cases are not displayed in your project dashboard, please download the Case template from the [GDC Data Dictionary](../../Dictionary/viewer.md), complete it with the Cases Submitter IDs and upload the Cases through the Upload Data Wizard.

 ## Step 2.
 Upload Data Wizard